The 2i's Coffee Bar: Founding and ownership

-The name of the 2i's derived from earlier owners, brothers Freddie and Sammy Irani, who ran the venue until 1955.
+The name of the 2i's derived from earlier owners, brothers Freddie and Bakhtyar (Buck) Irani, who ran the venue until 1955.
 It was then taken over by Paul Lincoln, an Australian professional wrestler known as "Dr Death", and Ray Hunter, a wrestling promoter and professional wrestler known as Rebel Ray Hunter.
 They opened it as a coffee bar on 22 April 1956.
 Tom Littlewood, previously its doorman and a judo instructor, became its manager in 1958.
-According to Brian Gregg, former bassist for Johnny Kidd & the Pirates and The Tornados, Lincoln's interest in the property was initially less to do with the coffee bar and more to do with the storeys above it, which provided temporary accommodation for foreign wrestlers who Lincoln and Hunter were promoting.
+According to Brian Gregg, former bassist for Johnny Kidd & the Pirates and The Tornados, Lincoln's interest in the property was initially less to do with the coffee bar and more to do with the storeys above it, which provided temporary accommodation for foreign wrestlers whom Lincoln and Hunter were promoting.

 Features

-The basement of the coffee bar had live music making use of a small, 18-inch high stage.
+The basement of the coffee bar had live music; the acts made use of a small, 18-inch-high stage.
 Lincoln and Hunter started putting on skiffle groups; the first resident group were the Vipers, who included Wally Whyton.
 According to the band's washboard player John Pilgrim, they secured the residency after Whyton entered the 2i's when it started raining during a set the band were playing on the back of a lorry nearby during the Soho Fair.
 Within a couple of weeks the band's performances at the venue had begun to attract a large following through word of mouth.
 It soon won a clientele attracted because of its rock'n'roll music, and for a time became "the most famous music venue in England," and attracted talent spotters and music promoters such as Jack Good, Larry Parnes and Don Arden.
 In November 1957 Good arranged for an episode of the BBC's Six-Five Special to be broadcast from the 2i's, with Tommy Steele as host.
 The broadcast is particularly notable for launching the career of Adam Faith, who appeared as vocalist with the then resident band, the Worried Men.

 The coffee bar allowed standing room for about 20 people, and had a serving counter with an espresso coffee machine, orange juice dispenser, and sandwich display case.
 The coffee bar was run by Jon Vickers-Jones who was the assistant manager.
 He would help with setting up the stage area for the musicians and would often record them rehearsing on a Grundig Tape recorder.
 A door at the back led to the manager's office, and a narrow stairway led down to a "dismal and dark cellar about the size of a large bedroom, lit by a couple of weak bulbs.
 At one end was the small 18-inch stage made of milk crates with planks on top of them.
 There was just one microphone, left over from the Boer War, and some speakers up on the wall."
 The stage area can very briefly be seen in Rank Studio's 1959 episode "Coffee Bar", from their Look at Life, available on Network DVD, in a clip featuring future Shadows drummer Brian Bennett.